python-quantities/python-quantities/doc/devel/documenting.rst

      A bit about :ref:`referring-to-quantities-docs`:
         One more

-* Please keep the :ref:`glossary` in mind when writing documentation.
-You can create a references to a term in the glossary with the ``:term:`` role.

 * The autodoc extension will handle index entries for the API, but additional entries in the index_ need to be explicitly added.